ashleebeacom/AshleeBeacom_Portfolio/README.md

 Included Libraries: numpy, pandas, and matplotlib Questions to be answered: Does the amount of trails in a National Park affect the number of quests that visit?
 Does the total area of a National Park affect the number of guests that visit?

+### Tableau
+You can find my Tableau visualizations at this link: https://public.tableau.com/app/profile/ashlee.beacom/vizzes

 # About Me
 I am originally from Sioux Falls, SD.
 I have bachelors degrees in biology and chemistry from Black Hills State University and an undergraduate certificate in analytics from Dakota State University.
 I have been a team player my whole life, even going on to play basketball for Black Hill State University for 5 years.
 Since leaving the court in 2022 I have turned to running.
 Currently, I am training for my fifth marathon.
 As a big adventurer, I love the outdoors and spending time in nature.
 My favorite thing to do after a long day is cuddle with my cats, Pogo, Pickle, and Pride, watch the latest Survivor episode, or read a good fantasy book.